oppia/oppia-android/wiki/Installing-Oppia-Android.md

 We can run tests either through the UI supported by the Bazel Plugin, or via running a `bazel test` command on the terminal, i.e.:

 > Tip 1: In order to get the correct path always, open the test file, then on the AS sidebar, right click on the file, and select `copy path/reference`.
 Then select `copy path from repository root`.
 Paste the copied path to terminal and remove the `.kt` extension.
+This can also be achieved by right clicking on the file tab if the test file is open and copy the copy path/reference.

    ```
    bazel test full-path-of-test-file